-As well as promoting green infrastructure in specific areas of the city, there are broadly applicable initiatives that can integrate soil and plant systems throughout the city's paved areas.
+In addition to promoting green infrastructure in specific areas of the city, there are broadly applicable initiatives that can integrate soil and plant systems throughout the city's hardscape areas.
 Dispersed areas of green infrastructure would provide for the cumulative rehabilitation of the urban environment by intercepting dust, moderating ambient air temperatures and wind velocities, and treating air and water quality.